fyii200/MCF_Net/README.md

 -----------------
 ## Brief Description of Network Architecture
 MCF-Net transforms RGB retinal images into two other colour spaces, i.e. HSV and LAB, before passing all three independently to different base CNNs.
-The output of these base networks are then concatenated within a fusion block, representing **feature-level** fusion.
-The output of this feature-level fusion is then concatenated with the output of the three independent base networks.
-This second fusion corresponds to **prediction-level** fusion.
+The output of these base networks are then concatenated within a fusion block (**feature-level** fusion).
+The output of this feature-level fusion is then concatenated with the output of the three independent base networks (**prediction-level** fusion).
 The authors argue that this two-level fusion 'guarantees the full integration of the different colour spaces'.
-MCF-Net achieved the state-of-the-art test accuracy of **91.75%.**
+MCF-Net achieved a test accuracy of **88.00%.**

 ## Eye-Quality Dataset (Eye-Q)
 The network was built on Eye-Q, a subset of the [EyePACS](https://www.kaggle.com/c/diabetic-retinopathy-detection) dataset re-annotated with labels describing image quality as follows: